Shohei Ohtani, baseball’s 2-way star, becomes first 2-time unanimous MVP

-Atlanta’s Ronald Acuña Jr. won the National League honor, also a unanimous pick.
-There have been 21 unanimous MVPs, and this year marked the first time since the awards began in 1931 that the winner in each league was unanimous.
+Atlanta’s Ronald Acuña Jr. won the National League honor, and this year marked the first time since the awards began in 1931 that the winner in each league was unanimous.
+There have been 21 unanimous MVPs.

 Corey Seager was second with 24 second–place votes and 264 points, and Texas teammate Marcus Semien was third with five second-place votes and 216 points.
 Balloting took place before the postseason, when the Rangers won their first World Series title.